 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Additional Resources For Colorado Insurance Fraud Laws

 If you've been accused of insurance fraud, whether as a claimant or as an insurance agent, you could be facing multiple state and federal charges.
 Don't wait until the last minute to make your case.
-Instead, reach out to a criminal defense attorney specializing in fraud cases to help you evaluate the evidence in your case and zealously advocate on your behalf.
-You can speak with an attorney near you today and even receive a free initial evaluation of your situation.
+Instead, reach out to a Colorado criminal defense attorney specializing in fraud cases to help you evaluate the evidence in your case and zealously advocate on your behalf.

 Contact a qualified attorney.